 Building a Community of Support!

 All donations are made to the John Marshall Law School Alumni Association, a section 501(c) (3) not-for-profit organization created to benefit the law school and its students.
 Currently, the Alumni Association raises money for six funds: the Annual Fund, the John Marshall Law School Endowed Scholarship Fund, the Bobby Lee Cook Scholarship Fund, the Melissa Hamrick Scholarship Fund, the Andy Crawford Scholarship Fund, and the John E. Ryan Endowed Scholarship Fund.
 Below are short summaries of each fund.
-If you would like more information about any of these funds or if you have any questions or comments, please contact the AJMLS Alumni Office at 404-872-3593 ext.
-2685.
+If you would like more information about any of these funds or if you have any questions or comments, please contact the Executive Assistant to the Dean at (678) 916-2603.
 If you are interested in supporting one of these funds, click on the “Make Your Gift” button located at the top of this page, enter your information, and click submit.
 It is that easy!
-If you prefer, you can mail your gift to the AJMLS Alumni Office, Attn: Ginger Arnold, 1422 West Peachtree St. NW, Atlanta, GA 30309.
+If you prefer, you can mail your gift to the AJMLS Alumni Office, Attn: Erika Murray, 1422 West Peachtree St. NW, Atlanta, GA 30309.
 THANK YOU FOR YOUR SUPPORT!

 Andy Crawford Scholarship Fund